Particle horizon

-The particle horizon (also called the cosmological horizon, the comoving horizon (in Scott Dodelson's text), or the cosmic light horizon) is the maximum distance from which light from particles could have traveled to the observer in the age of the universe.
+The particle horizon (also called the cosmological horizon, the comoving horizon, or the cosmic light horizon) is the maximum distance from which light from particles could have traveled to the observer in the age of the universe.
 Much like the concept of a terrestrial horizon, it represents the boundary between the observable and the unobservable regions of the universe, so its distance at the present epoch defines the size of the observable universe.
 Due to the expansion of the universe, it is not simply the age of the universe times the speed of light (approximately 13.8 billion light-years), but rather the speed of light times the conformal time.
 The existence, properties, and significance of a cosmological horizon depend on the particular cosmological model.

 Kinematic model

-The particle horizon is a distance in a comoving coordinate system, a system that has the expansion of the universe built-in.
+The particle horizon is a distance in a comoving coordinate system, a system that has the expansion of the universe built in.
 The expansion is defined by a (dimensionless) scale factor $a(t)$ set to have a value of one today.
 The time that light takes to travel a distance dx in the comoving coordinate system will be $dx=dt/a(t)$ in units of light years ($c=1$).
 The total distance light can travel in the time t since the Big Bang at $t=0$ sums all the incremental distances: